 Can't Pay Attention

 It's one of the main symptoms of ADHD.
 Your child may find it hard to listen to a speaker, follow directions, finish tasks, or keep track of her stuff.
 She may daydream a lot and make careless mistakes.
 Or she may avoid activities that need concentration or seem boring to her.

-Another component of ADHD is the inability to sit still.
-Children may run and climb on things constantly, even when indoors.
-When they are seated, they tend to squirm, fidget, or bounce.
-Some kids with ADHD talk excessively and find it difficult to play quietly.
+Another sign of ADHD: Your kid just can't seem to sit still.
+He may run and climb on things all the time, even when indoors.
+When he's sitting down, he tends to squirm, fidget, or bounce.
+You also might notice he talks a lot and finds it hard to play quietly.

-Children with ADHD have less activity in areas of the brain that control attention.
+Kids with ADHD have less activity in areas of the brain that control attention.
 They may also have imbalances in brain chemicals called neurotransmitters.
-It's unclear what causes these irregularities, but ADHD runs in families, so many experts believe genetics play a role.
+It's not clear what causes this to happen, but ADHD runs in families, so many experts believe genes play a role.